tobsan/tobsan.se/cv.md

 ## Work experience

+### HMS Industrial Networks
+[HMS](http://hms.se) creates network hardware and software for industrial applications.
+We write software and drivers in C and support software in Python.
+The Gothenburg team, which I am a part of, maintains a Linux platform based on [Yocto](http://yoctoproject.org) for supporting the hardware we create on Linux.

+#### Duration
+May 2018 - Present

+#### Position
+Development Engineer

 ### Pelagicore / Luxoft Sweden
 [Pelagicore](http://pelagicore.com) develops In-Vehicle Infotainment (IVI) systems for the car industry, using open source software components.
 We develop mainly in C/C++, but tend to script